2023 Most Popular Communication & Journalism Associate Degree Schools in the New England Region

 Top 10 Most Popular Communication & Journalism Associate Degree Schools

 Our 2023 rankings named Southern Maine Community College the most popular school in the New England Region for communication and journalism students working on their associate degree.
-Located in the city of South Portland, SMCC is a public college with a medium-sized student population.
+Located in the small city of South Portland, SMCC is a public school with a moderately-sized student population.

 About 52% of the students majoring in communication and journalism at the school are women while 48% are male.

-Full Communication & Journalism at Southern Maine Community College Report
+Read full report on Communication & Journalism at Southern Maine Community College

 Women make up 22% of the communication and journalism majors at the school.